Vaginal Anomalies

 Most congenital anomalies of the vagina are rare.
 Vaginal anomalies include vaginal agenesis, imperforate hymen, duplication, and fusion.

-Diagnosis of most congenital anomalies of the vagina is by physical examination, ultrasonography, and retrograde contrast studies.
+Diagnosis of most congenital anomalies of the vagina is by physical examination, ultrasound, and retrograde contrast studies.
+Congenital anomalies of the vagina are often accompanied by anomalies of the cervix and uterus (1).

 (See also Overview of Congenital Genitourinary Anomalies.)